lambda-dom/trisagion/docs/readme.md

 note(s):

-  * In what follows, all the code examples we give we keep using `Either e (a, s)` as the return type of a parsing function.
+  * In what follows, in all the code examples we keep `Either e (a, s)` as the return type of a parsing function.

 ## A. 2.
 Some definitions.

 Given a parser `p :: Parser s e a` what is the relation of the input with the remainder, if any?

-__Definition__: A parser `p :: Parser s e a` is _normal_ is for every input `xs :: s`, on success, the remainder is a (possibly improper) suffix of `xs`.
+__Definition__: A parser `p :: Parser s e a` is _normal_ if for every input `xs :: s`, on success, the remainder is a (possibly improper) suffix of `xs`.

 There is one obvious problem with this definition, in that being a suffix is not a definable relation for an arbitrary type `s`.
-However, it is certainly well-defined for types like `ByteString` and `Text`, so, as the reader is probably already expecting given the times we have used the same sentence, we leave for later the working out of what is needed to define such a relation.
+However, it is certainly well-defined for types like `ByteString` and `Text`, so we leave for later the working out of what is needed to define such a relation -- see [Definable `isSuffix`](#a-4-1-5-definable-issuffix) for the details.

-__Definition__: A parser `p :: Parser s e a` _does not consume input_ if there is one input `xs :: s` for which parsing succeeds and the remainder is (equal to) `xs`.
-The parser `p` _never consumes input_ if for every input `xs`, on success the remainder is (equal to) `xs`.
+__Definition__: A parser `p :: Parser s e a` _does not consume input_ if there is one input `xs :: s` for which parsing succeeds and the remainder is equal to `xs`.
+The parser `p` _never consumes input_ if for every input `xs`, on success the remainder is equal to `xs`.

 ## A. 3.
 Parser typeclasses.